Ed. note: Viet Bangkok has closed.

 Side note: it's really strange that they choose to serve the dishes as they come up in the kitchen, one by one.
 It's like there's one person back there, and s/he just works through the order, making one dish at a time.
 Fortunately I ordered first!
 But I felt bad for M. who was served last and just had to watch us all eat for a while.

 Elizabeth had the Larb Gai, which was a pretty good, juicy version.
-There was a weird grittiness to the dish... like a powdered spice?
-Or ground lemongrass?
-Weird.
+But the ground rice powder gave the dish an unpleasant grittiness.

 So!
 All in all, there was a lot of weirdness, but the food was good (pho is best!).
 I'm not handing out any awards yet, but I don't see this place being in the top 3.
 The prices are better than Sala Thai, the ambiance is super weird (hey, maybe you're into that), and the food is OK.
 Grade: B